ericdestefano/Virtual-Projects/Networking/Hyper-V/External-Internal-Router/README.md

 One of the reasons I enjoy networking in Hyper-V is that internal networks operate at 10 Gbps, compared to 1 Gbps in VMware Workstation.
 In PowerShell (my preferred method), let's create an external and an internal Hyper-V switch.

-# Run in an elevated PowerShell session.
+*Run the following in an elevated PowerShell session.*

 Get-NetAdapter